 However, the mint tea deserves some credit, it’s simply the best mint tea in the world (my own opinion).

 The Moroccan tea is green tea with mint leaves, it occupies a very important place in Moroccan culture and is considered an art form.
-Morocco is one of the biggest tea importers of the world.

 Unlike Moroccan food, cooked by women, this tea is traditionally a man’s affair: prepared by the head of the family.